Simple Tips on How to Dry Hydrangeas for Your Home Decor

 This drying method is a combination of drying naturally on the bush, and then indoors, in a vase with water.
 You want to let the water evaporate naturally.

-Step 1: Cut the hydrangea flower heads in the morning when it’s cooler.
+• Step 1—Cut the hydrangea flower heads in the morning when it’s cooler.
 Use sharp shears or pruners to cut the stems at an angle.
-Strip off the leaves because they are huge water drinkers, and will steal hydration from the bloom.
+Strip off the leaves because they are huge water drinkers and will sap hydration from the bloom.

-• If the water evaporates and the hydrangea blooms are still not finished drying, then add another 2-3 inches of water to the vase.
-Continue adding water every time the water evaporates until your hydrangea blooms are dry.
+• Step 3—If necessary, add water to the vase.
+If the water becomes stagnant, replace it with the same amount of water that was already in the vase.
+If the water evaporates and the hydrangea blooms are not finished drying, add another 2-3 inches of water to the vase.
+Continue adding water every time it evaporates until the blooms are dry.

 dried hydrangeas in galvanized bucket